davidsvejda/snow-ansible-docs/README.md

 # snow-ansible-docs
 Documentation for ServiceNow and Ansible integration

-To build the documentation, get Antora <https://antora.org>
+To build the documentation, get Antora from <https://antora.org>
-and build the docs using following site.yml
+and build the docs using following *site.yml*

 ```YAML